Vasiľ Biľak

-In 1968 he belonged to the exponents of the hardline wing in the KSČ; he supported the Soviet invasion and participated on the so-called "normalisation process" after the political liberalization called the Prague Spring.
+In 1968 he belonged to the exponents of the hardline wing in the KSČ; he supported the Soviet invasion and participated in the so-called "normalization process" after the political liberalization called the Prague Spring.

 He was one of the politicians who signed the invitation letter for the armies of Warsaw Pact countries.
 In December 1989, he was suspended from the KSČ.
 The Slovak Justice Minister Ján Čarnogurský said in 2001 he would not ask the Slovak President Rudolf Schuster to grant an amnesty to Biľak, the Czechoslovak Communist Party ideologist was charged with treason in connection with the "invitation" sent to Warsaw Pact countries to extend "brotherly help" to Czechoslovakia in 1968.
 In 2011, the trial process with Biľak ended unsuccessfully, when the attorney stopped it for lack of witnesses.

 He died in 2014, aged 96, in Bratislava.
-He was the last of the original five Tankies to die.
+He was the last of the original five 'Tankies' to die.